Sébastien Bourdais: IndyCar career

 On 20 May 2017, Bourdais was involved in a single-car accident while qualifying for the Indianapolis 500.
 He suffered multiple fractures to his pelvis and a fracture to his right hip.
 The surgery was successful but Bourdais was forced to sit out for most of the season to recover.
 Bourdais would return at Gateway and run the final three races of the season.

 In 2018, Bourdais returned to the Dale Coyne Racing Team now partnered with investors James "Sulli" Sullivan and former driver Jimmy Vasser as Dale Coyne Racing with Vasser Sullivan.
 The team also found steady sponsorship in the form of SealMaster and SportClips Haircuts.
-Bourdais started The Firestone St. Petersburg Grand Prix in 14th place.
+Bourdais started The Firestone St. Petersburg Grand Prix in fourteenth place.
 He ended up losing a tire on the opening lap but the misfortunes of Will Power and Tony Kanaan saved him from going a lap down.
 He went on an off sequence pit strategy and found himself 3rd with a handful of laps to go.
 On the final restart, Alexander Rossi divebombed the first corner and got his tires locked up on the slick airport runway paint and got into race leader Robert Wickens who had led 67 laps that day and Bourdais snuck by to win.
 It was his first win since last year at St. Petersburg and his first since the injury.
 Bourdais was emotional in victory lane and said "he never doubted that he would run in IndyCar again".
 Bourdais went on to win pole at the very next race in Phoenix, his first on an oval since 2006.
 Bourdais was also the only driver to lead laps at each of the first four races of the 2018 Verizon IndyCar Series season.

 On 22 November 2019, Dale Coyne Racing announced that Bourdais would not return to the team in 2020.

 On 4 February 2020, it was announced that Bourdais joined A. J. Foyt Racing to drive part-time in the 2020 IndyCar Series season, running the races at St. Petersburg, Barber Motorsports Park, Long Beach and Portland.
 He finished fourth in the rescheduled St. Petersburg finale, an effort that kept the entry in the Leaders' Circle program for 2021.
 On 15 September, Bourdais was confirmed as a full-time driver for Foyt in 2021.
 At the season finale at Long Beach Bourdais announced that 2021 would be his last year competing full time in the IndyCar Series and that he intended to focus his efforts on sports car racing in the future.
 Bourdais however did not rule out racing in a select number of IndyCar events in 2022 and beyond, including the Indianapolis 500.

 Other racing

-In 2005, Bourdais competed in the 29th season of the International Race of Champions, racing stock cars against a field of 12 drivers from 8 different US-based racing series, winning 1 race in the 4 race season and finishing 5th in the overall standings.
+In 2005, Bourdais competed in the 29th season of the International Race of Champions, racing stock cars against a field of twelve drivers from eight different US-based racing series, winning one race in the four-race season and finishing fifth in the overall standings.